vilu85/version-auto-patch/README.md

 **version** 	*optional*	A string value that, if provided, will change the version to a specific value instead of incrementing the patch number.

 **type** 	*optional*	A string value that indicates the type of version increment to apply.
-Accepted values are major, minor, or patch.
+Accepted values are major, minor, patch, prerelease or build.
 By default, the *patch* version will be incremented.

 See example how to implement configuration from below.